-UHD50X has a screen size of 34.1″ to 302.4″ and a brightness of 3,400 ANSI lumens.
+UHD50X has a screen size of 34.1 to 302.4 inches and a brightness of 3,400 ANSI lumens.
 Featuring a contrast ratio of 500,000:1 UHD50X also comes with a built-in speaker.
-While the built-in speaker is more than fine for your average gaming sessions, the projector’s optical and 3.5mm audio outputs let you get creative.
+While the built-in speaker is more than fine for your average gaming sessions, the projector’s optical and 3.5-millimeter audio outputs let you get creative.

 While gaming at 4K will push the projector to its limits, it’s robust cooling system will let you game for days without needing to worry about temperatures.

 Continuing with budget options, next up is the BenQ HT2050A.
-The 1080p projector can produce screens sized at 60″ to 300″ and has a brightness of 2,200 ANSI lumens.
-Its 16.67 millisecond of input lag is one of the lowest among budget-tier projectors, and its keystone correction feature makes it quite easy to set up.
+The 1080p projector can produce screens sized at 60 to 300 inches and has a brightness of 2,200 ANSI lumens.
+Its 16.67 milliseconds of input lag is one of the lowest among budget-tier projectors, and its keystone correction feature makes it quite easy to set up.

 Optoma UHD50X tries its hardest to lower the input lag, but it can only do so much while providing a 4K display simultaneously.
 It’s little sibling, the HD39HDR, features a response time of 8.4 milliseconds, which is almost revolutionary for a projector.